telerik/kendo-vue/docs/getting-started/typescript-options-api.md

 # Get Started with Kendo UI for Vue

-> Prefer video tutorials?
-How about a free Telerik UI onboarding course?
-Check out the [Kendo UI for Vue with TypeScript](https://learn.telerik.com/learn/course/internal/view/elearning/45/kendo-ui-for-vue-with-typescript) training in [Telerik Virtual Classroom](https://learn.telerik.com/learn).

 This tutorial will help you develop a simple app that includes a native Vue Data Grid component.
 To achieve this, you will build a project using [Vite](https://vitejs.dev/) and the [Vue Composition API](https://github.com/telerik/kendo-vue/tree/master/getting-started-javascript-options-api) paired with TypeScript.

 >Curious about JavaScript or the Composition API?
 This tutorial comes in several additional variants:
 >* [Kendo UI for Vue with TypeScript and the Composition API](slug:getting_started_typescript_composition_api)
 >* [Kendo UI for Vue with JavaScript and the Options API](slug:getting_started_javascript_options_api)
 >* [Kendo UI for Vue with the Composition API and Nuxt 3](slug:getting_started_nuxt_3)

-> Historically, all Kendo UI for Vue Native components have supported both **Vue 2** and **Vue 3**.
-However, Kendo UI for Vue versions released after **November 2024** will no longer support Vue 2.
-For more information, see [Vue 2 End of Life](https://www.telerik.com/kendo-vue-ui/components/vue2-deprecation/).

 ## Create the Vue Project